PositronicSoftware/VoyagerAPI-Unity3d/README.md

 For Android, the config loading system will use the  `'/storage/emulated/0/Android/data/<packagename>/files/<ConfigDir>/...'` path for your configs.

-You can use the provided script `BatchScripts/Push_DeviceConfig.bat` to push your config file(s) to the _Go_ through ADB.
+You can use the provided script `BatchScripts/Push_DeviceConfig.bat` to push your config file(s) to the _Quest 3_ through ADB.
 This allows you to test different network settings without having to re-deploy the app.

+This batch file also sets permissions with adb shell chmod on the config folder and file, which was necessary in testing.

 </br>